 Breakfast For Everyone - First Meal Matters

 The morning is a great time to fuel up for success and start the day right.
-Work with your school’s nutrition manager to adopt these nutritious breakfast programs.
-After reading over Breakfast in the Classroom, Breakfast after First Period and Grab and Go Breakfast, choose the program that works best for your school to help start eating a nutritious breakfast every day!
+Work with your school’s nutrition manager on ways to have a nutritious breakfast – with your friends and classmates!
+After reading over Breakfast in the Classroom, Breakfast after First Period and Grab and Go Breakfast, choose the program that works best for your school to help make a nutritious breakfast part of every student’s day!

-75% of K–8 teachers surveyed report their students regularly come to school without eating breakfast.i Alternative breakfast programs can help get more students to eat school breakfast,ii which some studies suggest can help children, particularly those who are undernourished, iii iv do better in school — and it can be done without taking away from learning.v
+In a recent survey, 75% of K–8 teachers reported their students regularly come to school hungry because they are not getting enough to eat at home.i Alternative breakfast programs can help get more students to eat school breakfast,ii which some studies suggest can help children, particularly those who are undernourished,iii iv do better in school — and it can be done without taking away from learning.v

-iii Adolphus, Katie, Clare L. Lawton, and Louise Dye.
-"The Effects of Breakfast on Behavior and Academic Performance in Children and Adolescents."
+iii Adolphus, K., Lawton, C.L., & Dye, L., "The Effects of Breakfast on Behavior and Academic Performance in Children and Adolescents."
 Frontiers in Human Neuroscience.
 Frontiers Media S.A., August 8, 2013.

-Huddle up with your school dietitian and other nutrition professionals (those who work in your cafeteria) to help choose and prepare healthy breakfast menus that fit your school’s budget.
-Remember to include the whole team: The principal to give your plan a thumbs-up, teachers to support it, students to help with distribution to classrooms or grab-and-go stations, and custodians and/or facilities management to help create an efficient clean-up system for whichever program you choose.
-Be sure, also, to get information out to your school bus drivers so they know what you’re up to with morning routines!
+Huddle up with your school nutrition professionals (those who work in your cafeteria and possibly your district dietitian) to help choose and prepare healthy breakfast menus that fit your school’s budget.
+Remember to include the whole team: the principal to give your plan a thumbs-up, teachers to support it, students to help with distribution to classrooms or to staff grab-and-go stations, and custodians or facilities management to help create an efficient clean-up system for whichever program you choose.
+Be sure to get information out to your school bus drivers so they know what you’re up to and can help encourage student participation.

 Share this video to help explain how helpful it can be for all students to eat a nutritious school breakfast.